cs-ed/impacts-alisapasqual/README.md

 ### Outcomes

-Describe how your plan will facilitate diversity/equity/inclusion and help broadening participation in computing.
-Also describe how the course plan will help long-term goals in addressing computing impacts on society.
+This plan facilitates diversity by allowing students to see each others' work in a gallery walk.
+By having students comment on each others' work, it gives them time to also reflect on their own work and make improvements.
+This will help broaden the participation in computing as students are able to showcase their work and make improvements after seeing their classmates' responses.
+The course plan will help long-term goals in addressign computing impacts on society by revisiting the societal impacts at the end of each project.
+This repetition will instill in students the greater purpose of how computer science can positively or negatively impact our society.